 Five people may visit one incarcerated person at a time.
-Minors under age 2 are not allowed in regular visiting at this time.
-The photo ducat program is now available.
+Minors age two and under are now allowed to participate in a visit.

 At the beginning and end of each visit, incarcerated persons may:

 - Hold hands during the visit